-Last year the Association reached \$2.2 million in net income for the year.
-Net Interest Income decreased \$184 thousand versus 2018 as rates declined and loan volume decreased.
-PRFC received non-recurring income totaling almost \$568 thousand that mitigated the loss in value of acquired farms by \$543 thousand.
-Total expenses increased \$67 thousand year over year or only 1.6%.
-Our total loans net of allowance decreased \$2.0 million in 2019 versus 2018 as some continued to pay-off loans and demand for new loans was stagnant.
-We expect the loan portfolio to remain stable in 2020 even with such low demand for loans.
-Regardless, we are proud to announce that we are paying back 90% of the net income or \$2.0 million to you, in the form of a cash dividend.
-We are working hard to achieve strong financial results in 2020.
-Our challenge in 2020 continues to be growing the loan portfolio amidst difficult economic and political environments globally and on the island.
+Last year the Association reached \$2.9 million in net income.
+Net interest income decreased \$627.8 thousand versus 2019 as rates declined sharply in 2020 due to the pandemic.
+Also loan volume on the island declined due to lower credit demand.
+PRFC received non-recurring income totaling almost \$1.3 million that helped mitigate the decline in net interest income.
+Total expenses decreased 5.5% or \$212 thousand from 2019 to 2020 as measures were taken to control expenses after the pandemic began.
+Our total loans net of allowance increased \$2.6 million in 2020 versus 2019.
+We expect the loan portfolio to remain stable in 2021 even with low demand for loans.
+Regardless, we are proud to announce that we are paying back 99% of the net income or \$2.9 million to you, in the form of a cash dividend.
+Our challenge in 2021 continues to be growing the loan portfolio amidst difficult economic and political environments globally and on the island.
+Rest assured we will continue to support your needs.